Andrea Horwath: 2022 general election

-Mayor of Hamilton
+Mayor of Hamilton (2022–present)

-Horwath took office as mayor on November 15, 2022, becoming the first woman to serve as mayor of the city of Hamilton.
-Prior to amalgamation the suburbs of Stoney Creek and Ancaster each had had women mayors.
-The first regional chair for the Region of Hamilton-Wentworth was also a woman.
+Horwath ran as a candidate for the position of Mayor of Hamilton, Ontario in the October 2022 Hamilton, Ontario municipal election.
+She was elected on October 24, 2022.
+Horwath is the first woman to be elected mayor in Hamilton's history.
+Prior to amalgamation, the suburban communities of Stoney Creek and Ancaster had women mayors and former Hamilton Controller, Anne Jones, served as the first regional chair for the Region of Hamilton-Wentworth was also a woman.